tiacsys/bridle/boards/extensions/zero/doc/index.rst

    * :bridle_file:`boards/extensions/zero/doc/bootloader/samd21_sam_ba.hex`
    * :bridle_file:`boards/extensions/zero/doc/bootloader/samd21_sam_ba.jflash`

-   The Segger JFlash control file is only usefull when the EDBG firmware was upgrade to the latest `J-Link firmware for Atmel EDBG`_.
+   The Segger JFlash control file is only useful when the EDBG firmware was upgrade to the latest `J-Link firmware for Atmel EDBG`_.
 This was a special OEM firmware version for Atmel's Xplained Platforms, based on the `AT32UC3A4256S`_ 32-bit AVR microcontroller.